 A: We use whey protein isolate which contains trace amounts of lactose, so the extremely intolerant may have problems digesting it properly.

 Q: What are the "natural flavors" made of?

 A: Our natural flavors are true to their name.
-They’re a proprietary blend of natural substances including vanilla and chocolate flavors to make the best overall flavor experience possible—nothing tricky or artificial!
+They’re a proprietary blend of ingredients to make the best overall flavor experience possible—nothing artificial!